BuildABuddha/BuildABuddha/README.md

 - I was trained in the ways of Data Science at Lambda School.
 This is where a lot of my portfolio pieces come from.
 - I have worked in many langagues: Python, Java, C, C#, C++, Matlab, Ada, Lua, SQL...
 I might be forgetting one or two, as well.
 - Python is my favorite language, and my go-to for personal projects, but I have no hesitation using/learning whatever language asked of me.
+- I also like to make game mods.
+Some of my projects on here will be related to that.

 <!--
 **BuildABuddha/BuildABuddha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.